Kevinpgalligan/KevingalWebsite/pages/blog/twos.md

 But what if...
 WHAT IF, my friend, you could use the straightforward addition algorithm, but for negative numbers?
 And what if I told you, my dear friend, that two's complement allows you to do this!
 (Please be my friend).
 It allows you to treat negative numbers as if they were regular, boring old positive numbers, and avoid the ball of hair.

-So how exactly does two's complement work, then?
+How exactly does two's complement work?
 Forget about the bit-twiddling for now.
 Let's say you have 8 bits, which can take on $`2^8=256`$ possible values (indexed from 0 to 255).
 In the two's complement system, the first half of the numbers in this range, 0 to 127, are their usual positive selves. +0 is mapped to +0, and +127 is mapped to +127.

 <figure>
 <img src="{{ url_for('static', filename='img/twos/twos-complement-map.png') }}"